papandreou/pretty-maybe/README.md

 })();
 ```

+It will still require `prettier` to be `require`-able in your project, though.

 Since you'll most often want to actually write the file to disc, there's also a `writeFile` function that does that:

 ```js